Planning a trip to Ecuador South America? Are you a first-time visitor to Ecuador?

 Ecuador is well known for the Galapagos Islands.

-Read our article 5 Things to do in the Galapagos Islands
+Read our article 5 Things to Do in the Galapagos Islands

-Is Ecuador safe?
 Check with Ecuador Travel Advisory before you book to understand what is happening in the country.

 The top well-known scam which happened to us was the theft of our passports and credit cards on the bus to Otavalo.
 A local poses as a bus employee and shows you to your seat on board the bus.
 In our case, I was told that daypacks had to be placed underneath the seat which I did whilst Duncan was placing our bags underneath the bus in the luggage hold.
 By the time he came on board the ‘so-called bus employee’ had already stolen our passports and credit cards.
 We did not find out until we got to our hotel in Otavalo.